Why You Need Life Insurance

-It may be the last great act of love that you can ever perform for your family — if you die an untimely death, a good life insurance policy effectively allows you to care for your family financially from beyond the grave.
+If you die an untimely death, you don’t want your family to suffer financially.
+That’s why you need life insurance.
+Because a good life insurance policy effectively allows you to care for your family financially from beyond the grave.

 In this series, Understanding Insurance, we’ve been studying some of the fundamental concepts of insurance and seeing how they apply to our financial lives.
 We’ve already covered health insurance and auto insurance, and talked about ways to reduce your risk factors and your insurance premiums.
 Today’s discussion is about life insurance, one of the most important purchases that you can make for your family.